VilaTiw/Lowckick_WebProgrammingProject/README.md

 CS Search Engine

 ROADMAP:
-1. Finish Azure deploying with CI/CD    ///Still need to finish deploying and fixing deploy bug(check debuging block)
+1. Finish Azure deploying with CI/CD    ///Still need to finish deploying and fixing deploy bug(check debuging block) ----Problems with it
-2. SteamAPI connecting    ///Need to learn more about SteamAPI and viewall request to get all needed info
+2. SteamAPI connecting    ///Need to learn more about SteamAPI and viewall request to get all needed info ---- Finished page
-3. Database establishing    ///After gettting along with API, i need to create a functionality to save&update mongodb database
+3. Database establishing    ///After gettting along with API, i need to create a functionality to save&update mongodb database ---- Almost there
-4. Creating search engine    /// Must create a base search engine for a future establishing
+4. Creating search engine    /// Must create a base search engine for a future establishing  ---- Haven`t started yet
-5. Configurating engine for our purposes    ///Created for CS skins, must work with them, some search algorithm and sites rating will be needed
+5. Configurating engine for our purposes    ///Created for CS skins, must work with them, some search algorithm and sites rating will be needed ---- Haven`t started yet
-6. Creating a better and unique design ///After finishing backend it will important to create design for a site
+6. Creating a better and unique design ///After finishing backend it will important to create design for a site ---- High priority

 README: